Our son, Beau, has been “obsessed” with cars since he was a toddler. He can name the make and model of just about any car.

 Are your interests passed onto your child?

 I wondered this myself since my husband loves football, but he also is really interested in Mustangs.
-However, Beau has no interested in sports but loves cars.
+However, Beau doesn’t have as much of an interest in sports, but he could learn about cars all day long.
 Mustangs aren’t on the top of Beau’s “car list,” so this showed me that while they share an interest, it wasn’t developed because of his dad’s interests.

 On the other hand, my dad (Beau’s grandfather) is exactly like Beau in this way.